 SOURCE ACTIVITY IMPACTS REQUIRING MONITORING PROGRAMMES FUNCTIONAL REQUIREMENTS FOR MONITORING ROLES AND RESPONSIBILITIES (FOR THE EXECUTION OF THE MONITORING PROGRAMMES) MONITORING AND REPORTING FREQUENCY and TIME PERIODS FOR IMPLEMENTING IMPACT MANAGEMENT ACTIONS development should cease until further notice.
 No structures older than sixty years or parts thereof are allowed to be demolished, altered, or extended without a permit from SAHRA.
 Under no circumstances may any heritage material be destroyed, inundated, collected, or removed from the site unless under the direction of the SAHRA and a heritage specialist.
 Should any remain, that could potentially be human remains be found on-site, the South African Police Service (SAPS) must be contacted, and SAHRA must be notified immediately.
 No SAPS official may disturb or exhume such remains, without the necessary permission from SAHRA.
-No activities are allowed within 50 m of a site that contains rock art.
 Sources of all-natural materials (including topsoil, sands, natural gravels, crushed stone, asphalt, etc.) must be obtained in a sustainable manner and in compliance with the heritage and environmental (NEMA) legislation.
+Ensure that graves stay protected with a buffer zone of 40m.